-I think you’ll agree with me when I say it’s REALLY hard to find new pay per call leads without burning a ton of money in the process.
+I think you’ll agree with me when I say it’s tough to find new pay per call leads without burning a ton of money in the process.

 One of the biggest concerns that I see clients have is, will pay per call work for my business?

 The short answer is...
 It really depends.
-Throughout this post we'll dive into how to generate high quaility pay per call leads for your clients or your own business.
+Throughout this post, we'll dive into how to generate high-quality pay per call leads for your clients or your own business.

 But first we must answer:

 What Is Pay Per Call?

 Pay Per Call is an advertising, billing, and performance marketing model that connects businesses with inbound customer calls.
-Advertisers can require certain parameters to be met before a call is paid for, such as caller location, connection length, and keys pressed on an Interactive Voice Response (IVR).
+Advertisers can require specific parameters to be met before a call is paid for, such as caller location, connection length, and keys pressed on an Interactive Voice Response (IVR).